odaiwa/FreeContextGrammar/README.md

 # FreeContextGrammar

-<br>you can find the discription of the language in Language.pdf<br>
+<br>you can find the Description of the language in Language.pdf<br>

 This manual describes the syntax and (some) semantics of a simple procedural language.<br><br>
 Lexical Description.<br>